 Introduction to modeling biological and physical oceanic processes by building a coupled model of the Pacific to investigate physical effects on biological production.
 Students will learn biological-physical dynamics, basic numerical methods, and programming.
 Pre: 620, 621, or consent.
 (Alt. years)

 (3 hr Lec/Lab) Introduces project management, data analysis, and mathematical and statistical modeling using R as a platform.
 Students will learn principles and benefits of programming languages to apply skills to their own research.
-(Spring only)
+(Cross-listed as MBIO 612)

 (2 hr Lec, 1 hr Lab) In-depth introduction to the modern statistical methods necessary for analyzing biological/ ecological data, including GLMs, GAMs, mixed models, ordination, etc. Students will learn how to perform these methods in R. (Fall only